arvvoid/a500kybhid/README.md

 2. **Install the Keyboard Library**:
    - In the Arduino IDE, go to Tools > Manage Libraries....
    - In the Library Manager, search for "Keyboard" and install the Keyboard library.
-   - In the Library Manager, search for "CircularBuffer" and install the CircularBuffer library.

 3. **Open Your Sketch**:
    - Launch the Arduino IDE.